thesadru/genshin.py/docs/calculator.md

 A wrapper around the [Genshin Impact Enhancment Progress Calculator](https://webstatic-sea.mihoyo.com/ys/event/calculator-sea/index.html) page.
 Contains a database of all characters, weapons and artifacts.
 Also the only way to recieve talents.

-To request any of the calculator endpoints you must first be logged in.
+To request many of the calculator endpoints you must first be logged in.
 Refer to [the authentication section](authentication.md) for more information.

 ## Quick Example